SahithiGurram10/CODETECH-Task1/README.md

 Partitions the books into a set number of clusters based on their features.
 It uses the concept of centroids, iteratively adjusting clusters to minimize the distance between books and their cluster center.
-Evaluation is done using metrics like the silhouette score and Davies–Bouldin index to measure the quality of the clusters formed.
+Evaluation is done using metrics like the silhouette score and the Davies–Bouldin index to measure the quality of the clusters formed.

 Hierarchical Clustering:

 This algorithm builds a tree-like structure (dendrogram) that shows how individual books or smaller clusters merge to form larger clusters.
 No need to predefine the number of clusters, offering flexibility in understanding relationships among the books.
-The dendrogram helps in identifying the most suitable number of clusters by analyzing the hierarchy.
+The dendrogram helps identify the most suitable clusters by analyzing the hierarchy.

 DBSCAN (Density-Based Spatial Clustering of Applications with Noise):